-These courses satisfy requirements in the Master of Science in Data Science program.
+These courses satisfy requirements in the Master of Science in Data Science program, a Professional Science Master's (PSM) program.
 All courses assume that students satisfy the program prerequisites.
 The program outcomes are explicitly supported by these courses.
 Each course indicates at the end of its description which program outcomes are learning outcomes for the course.
 For example, (ABG) would indicate that the course supports outcomes A, B, and G from the list below.
 Program learning outcomes are listed below.

 Software & Programming Languages